 In addition to freshly made food packed in a cooler (such as sandwiches, salads, etc.) take plenty of dried goods that keep well on the journey.
 This includes trail mix, crackers, chips, nuts, etc.

-Try not to pack too many sugary foods as with children when they get sugar highs, they might get agitated on the journey.
+Try not to pack too many sugary foods as children may get sugar highs.
+They also might get agitated on the journey.
 Healthy snacks will prevent everyone from feeling sluggish on the road.
 For stop-offs, don’t forget to pack a picnic set, you’ll be so happy you did!

 Is any of your family following a vegan diet?
 If so, check out Vegan Road Trip